Should I get a dog?

 If I had one complaint about Harry it would be that he’s not particularly affectionate.
 He’ll patiently let anyone stroke him or pat him, but that’s about the extent of it.
 He doesn’t like being picked up – stoically suffering the indignity if we’re confronted by an escalator or a crowded tube.
 He doesn’t like sitting close to me on the sofa – if I try and snuggle in next to him, he gets up with a sigh and moves to the other side of the room.

 He does, however, seem to like a bit of company at night.
 He generally starts off on the sofa, but usually at some point in the night he’ll come into the bedroom to check on me, sometimes jumping onto the bed to snooze for a little bit before heading back to the sofa.

 I love dog-sitting Harry, but it reminds me that my lifestyle isn’t compatible with adopting a dog of my own.
 It’s not just that my flat is small, and there’s no garden.
-It’s not just that I travel a lot.
+It’s not just that I usually travel a lot with work.
 What if the dog that I adopted wasn’t just like Harry?
 He’s set the bar high – I’m not sure I could love another dog as much as I love this strange, aloof, wise and watchful Tibetan Terrier.

 Things to consider before adopting a dog